mockoon/mockoon.com/content/docs/latest/logging-and-recording/requests-logging.md

 ## Accessing the logs

-For easier debugging, Mockoon records all entering requests and all the corresponding outgoing responses for each of your mock API.
+For easier debugging, Mockoon **records all entering requests** and all the corresponding **outgoing responses** for each of your mock API.
 To access an environment's log, click on the "Logs" tab at the top of the window:

 ![click the logs tab{963x160}](docs-img:open-logs.png)

+> 💡 You can also **retrieve the logs programmatically** using the [admin API](docs:admin-api/transaction-logs) when running your mock with the desktop application, the CLI or the serverless library.

 ## Logs content